Staying at the Futuristic 9 Hours Capsule Hotel in Tokyo, Japan!

 It was all very efficient and there were enough stalls that you never had to wait in line.

-Bathrooms at 9 hours capsule hotel.
+Bathrooms at 9 hours capsule hotel with clear well pointed directions and signs

 What’s it like inside a capsule?